 These interviews are conducted for several reasons.
 This includes providing a Pre-removal Risk Assessment Application, or a decision on that application.
 They may also require your presence to fill out an inadmissibility report.

 What Happens If You Can’t Clear a CBSA Interview?

-If you are found inadmissible, then a report will be made by the CBSA officers detailing the reasons for your inadmissibility to the Immigration Division.
+If you are found inadmissible, a report will be made by the CBSA officers detailing the reasons for your inadmissibility to the Immigration Division.

-If you are detained, then you can either be held in provincial correctional facilities or in designated minimum security facilities for immigration detainees.
+If you are detained, you can either be held in provincial correctional facilities or in designated minimum security facilities for immigration detainees.